ac-optimus/KASVA_compiler/README.md

-# KASVA Compiler
+# A Simple Compiler

 In this project, we write a compiler having features and syntax as mentioned below.
 We use Flex for generating lexical analyser and, Bison for generating parser for the language.
 We use MARS simulator for assembly output on MIPS architecture.

 ## How to build?
-1. Open terminal in root folder in the reporsitory.
+1. Open terminal in conditions folder in the reporsitory.
-2. Run `$make`
+2. Run the command - $flex tok.l
-3. Some test files are available in the folder `conditions`.
-To test on `filename.ksva`, run `$./KASVA < conditions/filname.kasva`
+3. Run the command - $bison -d calc.y
+4. Run the command - $gcc calc.tab.c lex.yy.c -lfl
-4. Open `asmb.asm` file in Mars.
+5. Open asmb.asm file in Mars.
 Assemble and Run.

 ## Features included
 1. Data Type Supported - Int
 2. Integer assignment and access
-3. Array assignment, access (In progress)
+3. Array assignment, access
 4. If-else
 5. Conditionals (EQ, GE, LE, LT, GT)
 6. Loops (For and While)